Finding Fanny: Filming

 Shooting of the film began in October 2013.
 The film was shot in various villages across Goa, including Saligao, Parra, Assagao, Aldona, Socorro, and Cortalim, and was completed in 36 days.
 Dimple Kapadia wore a prosthetic posterior for the film, as she did in Rudaali (1993).
 The film was shot in English, the Hindi version was subsequently, dubbed in by the actors.
 On 4 July 2014, the cast shot for a promotional music video for the song "Shake Your Bootiya".
 The freewheeling dance number was choreographed by Shiamak Davar, giving the actors quirky moves, in keeping with the tone of the film.

 Soundtrack

-The music of Finding Fanny was composed by Mathias Duplessy, duo Sachin–Jigar and the lyrics were penned by a range of artists including, Mukhtiyar Ali, Alan Mercer, Mayur Puri and the film's producer, Dinesh Vijan.
-The first song "Fanny Re" released on 11 August 2014 in an event in Mumbai where the second song, "Shake Your Bootiya" written by Dinesh Vijan, Mayur Puri and composed by Sachin–Jigar was also announced.
-The film's soundtrack officially released on 19 August 2014.
+The music of Finding Fanny was composed by Mathias Duplessy, duo Sachin–Jigar, and the lyrics were penned by a range of artists, including Mukhtiyar Ali, Alan Mercer, Mayur Puri, and the film's producer, Dinesh Vijan.
+The first song "Fanny Re" was released on 11 August 2014 in an event in Mumbai, where the second song, "Shake Your Bootiya" written by Dinesh Vijan, Mayur Puri and composed by Sachin–Jigar was also announced.
+The film's soundtrack was officially released on 19 August 2014.